Appearance

 To avoid hard-coding ports and to programmatically find the UDP server gateway, we use the UdpPassthroughGateways

-helper which works in all deployment types:
+helper, which works in all deployment types:

 UdpPassthroughGateways.Gateway[] gateways = UdpPassthroughGateways.GetPublicGateways();